 If it’s not dry, then the water droplets will hit the oil and make it splatter.
 Messy.

 Now, this pan looks ridiculously full.
 It is.
 And that’s only about 2/3’s of the batch.
-Pour about a tablespoon (or teaspoon if you’re using a non stick pan and watching your girlish figure) into a pan and heat over medium heat.
+Pour a couple tablespoons into a skillet and heat over medium heat.
 Add as much Swiss chard as you can fit, and it’s OK if it mounds up higher than a kite.

 Let it cook a couple minutes, then with tongs, gently start to turn the chard, pulling the leaves on the bottom up to the top.
 Soon, right before your very eyes, it will shrink.
 (And darken to an very unattractive shade of green, which is why I usually hide it underneath the rest of the meal.)
 As the chard wilts, add any extra that didn’t fit in the pan.

 Once it is all wilted, you can add some minced garlic and cook that in with the chard for flavor.
-Minced shallots, too, if you’re feeling frisky.
+Red pepper flakes, too, if you’re feeling frisky.
+And a squeeze of lemon never hurt.

 It only takes about 7 to 8 minutes to fully cook.
 You know it’s done when you taste it and it’s tender but not mushy.
 Season with salt and pepper and call it a day.